geotools/geotools/docs/user/unsupported/geometry/index.rst

    ISO 19107 Geometry Interfaces

-   The geometric objects in this module are implementations of the gt-opengis Geometry interfaces which are realisations of the ISO 19107 Geometry schema.
+   The geometric objects in this module are implementations of the ``gt-opengis`` ``Geometry`` interfaces which are realizations of the ISO 19107 Geometry schema.

-   Users of the objects created by this module should therefore make instances using factories and then use only the methods defined in the gt-opengis javadocs to avoid accidentally depending on any specific implementation details.
+   Users of the objects created by this module should therefore make instances using factories and then use only the methods defined in the ``gt-opengis`` javadocs to avoid accidentally depending on any specific implementation details.

 **Maven**::